mrseanryan/ubuntu-scripts/readme.md

 Installs the following:

 - docker and docker-compose
-- ftp server to easily transfer files
+- ftp server to easily transfer files (SCP port 22 - needs ssh login to be setup)
 - git and git lfs
 - git aliases and credential caching
 - graphviz